 See?
 It’s not so hard.
 But when we’re learning how to write a query letter for the first time, there are a few pitfalls that inexperienced writers can get caught on.

 Here are three of the biggest mistakes to watch out for when writing your query letter.

 1. Don’t stray from the formula

 Agents get a huge number of query letters every day, so having each one follow this basic formula makes it easier for agents to get through all of their email.

-Trying to get cute and doing something wacky and different in your query letter isn’t going to make your query letter stand out—it’s going to make the agent roll their eyes and delete it, because they’re too busy for that kind of stuff.
+Trying to get cute and doing something wacky and different isn’t going to make your query letter stand out—it’s going to make the agent roll their eyes and delete it, because they’re too busy for that kind of stuff.

 2. Don’t CC twenty different agents on the same email